-Department of Public Works and Transportation (\$15.5 million)
+Department of Public Works and Transportation (\$16.5 million)

-• Funding increases by \$1,162,800, or 8.1% over the FY 2022 budget.
-The increase is primarily due to the increase in transportation contractual service costs including TheBus contract driven by consumer price index (CPI) inflation, projected fringe benefits, annualized prior year merit adjustments for staff, additional funded vacant positions over the prior year and the projected cost of gas and oil for vehicles and equipment.
+Funding increases by \$2,190,800, or 15.3% over the FY 2022 budget.
+The increase is primarily due to the increase in transportation contractual service costs including TheBus contract driven by CPI inflation, projected fringe benefits, annualized prior year merit adjustments and planned FY 2023 salary adjustments for staff, additional funded vacant positions over the prior year, anticipated increased workers compensation and the projected cost of gas and oil for vehicles and equipment.
 The operating increase also includes funding for the Vision Zero traffic safety initiative, tree trimming, litter removal, Clean Lots Program and snow removal services.
 Funding also includes a \$6.3 million increase in offsetting recoveries based on the increase in contractual transportation services and prior year mandated salary adjustments.

-Department of Permitting, Inspections & Enforcement (\$26.5 million)
+Department of Permitting, Inspections & Enforcement (\$27.8 million)

-Funding increases by \$13,408,400, or 102.1% over the FY 2022 budget, primarily due to increased staff attrition and salary lapse, offset by an increase in technology cost allocation charge, consulting services, clean lot charges and other technology initiatives.
+Funding increases by \$14,694,800, or 111.8% over the FY 2022 budget, primarily due to increased staff attrition and salary lapse, offset by an increase in technology cost allocation charge, consulting services, clean lot charges and other technology initiatives.
 Additional increases include commercial inspection services to augment the Inspections Division program activities and training for staff.
 Recoverable expenditures decrease from the Solid Waste and Stormwater Enterprise Funds primarily due to the elimination of recoveries in the Enforcement Division.

-Department of Housing and Community Development (\$5.1 million)
+Department of Housing and Community Development (\$5.3 million)

-Funding increases by \$39,000, or 0.8% over the FY 2022 budget, primarily due to funding previously unfunded Accountant and Administrative Aide positions.
-In operating, the removal of the Housing Authority's Office of Information Technology (OIT) allocation charge is netted against the addition of new contracts: the Comprehensive Housing Strategy Affordable Housing project, the Public Awareness Campaign Dashboard, and Asset Management consulting.
+Funding increases by \$257,600, or 5.1% over the FY 2022 budget, primarily due to funding previously unfunded Accountant and Administrative Aide positions.
+In operating, the removal of the Housing Authority's OIT allocation charge is netted against the addition of new contracts: the Comprehensive Housing Strategy Affordable Housing project, the Public Awareness Campaign Dashboard and Asset Management consulting.